 I had zero experience writing romance (or any kind of fiction) before I wrote my first romance novel in 2013.
 Let me say that again — I had absolutely NO experience writing romance or any kind of fiction.

-One of the main things I'd say about getting the writing right is that you must know your characters intimately.
-This makes them believable in that you'll know what they'll say, how they'll react in certain situations, what their “love language” is, etc.
+One important thing about the writing is that you must know your characters intimately.
+This makes them believable because you know what they'll say, how they'll react in certain situations, and what their “love language” is.

-In the course, I include a Character Profile Template which helps you to flesh out the characters so that they become real to you; hence, real to the reader.
+In my e-course on writing money-making romance novels, I include a Character Profile Template to help you flesh out the characters so they become real to you.
+If they're real to you, it's easier for them to become real to the reader.

 So while you can definitely start writing romance with no experience, if you fall in love with this genre (pun fully intended!), you will naturally want to improve your writing skill.